faroukaudu/Todo_list/README.md

-For help getting contact me on fagzy99@gmail.com
+For help getting contact me on fagzy99@gmail.com<br>
+Updated with Mongoose